Skip to content

 Rule menu

-Alternatively, you can use the Apply analysis profile function:
+Alternatively, you can apply rules manually using the Apply analysis profile function.

 1. Select the Firmwares tab.